Connect to your cloud server with SSH for this exercise.

 Parts of this exercise are annotated with the following icons:

-A task you MUST perform to complete the exercise
+A task you MUST perform to complete the exercise -

-An optional step that you may perform to make sure that everything is working correctly, or to set up
+Optional step that you may perform to make sure that everything is working correctly, or to set up

 additional tools that are not required but can help you

-The end of the exercise
+The end of the exercise -

-The architecture of the software you ran or deployed during this exercise.
+The architecture of the software you ran or deployed during this exercise -

 Troubleshooting tips: how to fix common problems you might encounter